Resources for Teachers / Useful Web Links

 - Biodiversity isn't just something that exists far away - like all living things, you exist within a particular environment that shapes you even as you shape it.
 In this lab, we'll look at the biological diversity of plants and animals in our own backyards, see how that compares to different kinds of habitats, and look into the historical ecology of our hometowns: the long-term impacts that human societies have on their local surroundings.
 This lab will involve collecting lists of different species and creating maps of our own histories.

 - Marine Geology and Geophysics Images: Visualizing Data (Images)

-- El Niño begins when water warms up by more than 1°F along the equator in the eastern Pacific and off the coast of Peru.
+- El Niño begins when the water warms up by more than 1°F along the equator in the eastern Pacific and off the coast of Peru.
 Nutrients normally found in the cold waters of the area disappear.
-More information and a variety of lessons are provided.
-To get to the lessons go to the "Educators" tab in the header bar.
-Grades 4-8.

 - El Nino (Background Information, Resources)